-LI Tzar Kuoi, Victor, aged 56, joined the CK Group in 1985, and has been the Chairman since 10 May 2018, the Managing Director since February 2015, and the Chairman of the Executive Committee of the Company since June 2015.
-He has also been a member of the Remuneration Committee of the Company since 10 May 2018 and the Chairman of the Nomination Committee of the Company since January 2019.
+LI Tzar Kuoi, Victor, aged 57, joined the CK Group in 1985, and has been the Chairman since May 2018, the Managing Director since February 2015, and the Chairman of the Executive Committee of the Company since June 2015.
+He has been a member of the Remuneration Committee of the Company since May 2018.
+He has also been a member of the Nomination Committee of the Company since January 2019, and acted as the Chairman of the Nomination Committee of the Company from January 2019 to November 2020.
 Mr. Li has been a Director since January 2015 and an Executive Director of the Company since February 2015.
-He acted as the Deputy Chairman of the Company from February 2015 to 10 May 2018.
+He acted as the Deputy Chairman of the Company from February 2015 to May 2018.
 Mr. Li is the Chairman and Group Co-Managing Director of CK Hutchison Holdings Limited.
-He is also the Chairman of CK Infrastructure Holdings Limited and CK Life Sciences Int'l., (Holdings) Inc., a Non-executive Director of Power Assets Holdings Limited and HK Electric Investments Manager Limited ("HKEIM") as the trustee-manager of HK Electric Investments, a Non-executive Director and the Deputy Chairman of HK Electric Investments Limited and Co-Chairman of Husky Energy Inc. Except for HKEIM, all the companies/investment trust mentioned above are listed in Hong Kong or overseas.
+He is also the Chairman of CK Infrastructure Holdings Limited and CK Life Sciences Int'l., (Holdings) Inc., a Non-executive Director of Power Assets Holdings Limited and HK Electric Investments Manager Limited ("HKEIM") as the trustee-manager of HK Electric Investments, and a Non-executive Director and the Deputy Chairman of HK Electric Investments Limited.
+Except for HKEIM, all the companies/investment trust mentioned above are listed in Hong Kong.
 Mr. Li is also the Deputy Chairman of Li Ka Shing Foundation Limited and Li Ka Shing (Global) Foundation, the Member Deputy Chairman of Li Ka Shing (Canada) Foundation, and a Director of The Hongkong and Shanghai Banking Corporation Limited.
 He serves as a member of the Standing Committee of the 13th National Committee of the Chinese People's Political Consultative Conference of the People's Republic of China.
 He is also a member of the Chief Executive's Council of Advisers on Innovation and Strategic Development of the Hong Kong Special Administrative Region and Vice Chairman of the Hong Kong General Chamber of Commerce.
 Mr. Li is the Honorary Consul of Barbados in Hong Kong.
 He holds a Bachelor of Science degree in Civil Engineering, a Master of Science degree in Civil Engineering and a degree of Doctor of Laws, honoris causa (LL.D.).
 Mr. Li is the elder son of Mr. Li Ka-shing, the Senior Advisor of the Company and a substantial shareholder of the Company within the meaning of Part XV of the Securities and Futures Ordinance ("SFO"), and a nephew of Mr. Kam Hing Lam, Deputy Managing Director and an Executive Committee Member of the Company.
 Mr. Li is also a director of certain substantial shareholders of the Company within the meaning of Part XV of the SFO, and a director of certain companies controlled by certain substantial shareholders of the Company.